Why learn Spanish?

-Do parents/caregivers need to know Spanish to participate?
+Do parents/caregivers need to know Spanish to participate in a Canta class?

 Every family is welcome to participate in CANTA classes.
 Our families are usually a mix of fluent Spanish speakers and people who are completely new to the language, with the majority falling somewhere in between.
 Posters with lyrics will help adults follow along and participate in class.
 The songs we have selected are also simple and repetitive- it makes it easier for adults to participate and it is also how children learn best!
 The more you listen to the CD at home, review the songbook, and come to class, the more you’ll find yourself and your child singing in Spanish!
 Also, although all the songs and simple instructions during class are all in Spanish, more complex ideas will be shared in English so everyone can follow along.

-What should I expect of my child in class?
+What should I expect of my child in a Canta class?

 Just by being present during class and regularly listening to the CD at home, children will be learning.
 It’s important to remember that children learn in different ways according to their personality, and developmental stage.
 A child might chose to sit back and simply observe the class; another might be walk around and explore the space, and another might sing and mimic movements.
 All three children are working equally hard on learning the language and music that is surrounding them.
 We find it very important to give children the space to learn the way that best suits them.

-What should I expect of my child’s Spanish learning process?
+What should I expect of my child’s Spanish learning process throughout Canta?

 In a musical setting, most children are observers before they begin to participate, and often first become active participants at home.
 When learning a second language in an organic setting like ours, children will also go through various learning stages (Krashen, Terrel; The Natural Approach).
 Be mindful that language learning takes time, and usually does not start with immediate participation.
 While we will invite children to participate in Spanish from the get go, we will never force a child to speak Spanish until they are ready.
 Modeling participation will be the parent’s role in class!
 Consistent exposure to Spanish is crucial to help your child transition from one learning stage to the next.
 Class is a wonderful start, and listening to the music and reinforcing Spanish at home (at whatever level you are comfortable with) will be just as valuable.
 For a detailed description of each second language learning stage, view Raising a Bilingual Child.